 Special Requirements: Students interested in this class should have a sincere desire to serve others, often with risk to their person.
-Physical condition, self-confidence, self-
+Physical conditioning, self-confidence, self-discipline, as well as personal honor and integrity are essential in this area.

 Writing Team Members: Kathleen Johnson, Mark Lindberg